-When you move home, you should take steps so that your new property is included in your Will.
+When you move home, you should take steps so that your new property is included in your Will if you own the property.
 You might need to discuss how it’s owned and the overall value of your estate.

-If you buy a second property and wish to leave it with different people, this needs to be reflected in your Will arrangements.
+If you buy a second property and wish to leave it to different people, this needs to be reflected in your Will arrangements.

 If someone included in your Will has sadly passed away, it may need to be adjusted to state who you would now like to receive that share of your estate.

 After receiving a large sum of money, you’ll need to say who you’d like to leave it to in your Will.
 Likewise, if you lose money, you should review your Will to ensure you’re leaving only what’s available.